-During 2020, management continued to base the European enrichment sites' tails provisions using the estimated future de-conversion cost of processing tails through the Tails Management Facility ('TMF') currently being commissioned.
-The TMF deconversion cost estimate is reviewed by management at each reporting period end, as this TMF cost estimate is required to measure the future tails de-conversion provision.
-As at 31 December 2020, Urenco recognised a €1,128 million (31 December 2019: €1,056 million) provision in respect of tails currently held at the three European enrichment sites, reflecting an increase in the volume of tails held and the expected de-conversion rate.
+During 2021, management continued to base the European enrichment sites' tails provisions using the estimated future de-conversion cost of processing tails through the Tails Management Facility ('TMF'), which is currently being commissioned.
+The TMF de-conversion cost estimate is reviewed by management at each reporting period end, as this TMF cost estimate is required to measure the future tails de-conversion provision.
+As at 31 December 2021, Urenco recognised a €1,279 million (31 December 2020: €1,128 million) provision in respect of tails currently held at the three European enrichment sites, reflecting an increase in the volume of tails held and the expected de-conversion rate.

+Significant management judgement is required in estimating the TMF de-conversion forecast cost assumptions, most notably the eventual operating cost of the TMF facility, capital costs of commissioning the facility, and likely deconversion throughput levels.

+The latest TMF project review undertaken by management indicated a marginally increased capital construction and commissioning cost in comparison to the assumptions at 31 December 2020.
+These factors, alongside the delayed commissioning of TMF, have led to an increase in the associated tails provision.

-Significant management judgement is required in estimating the TMF de-conversion forecast cost assumptions, most notably the eventual operating cost of the TMF facility, as well as the capital costs of commissioning the facility.
-The latest TMF project review undertaken by management indicated a marginally increased capital construction and commissioning cost.
-The forecast commissioning date of the TMF facility is now during 2021 (2019: 2020), reflecting the impact of Covid-19.
-The results of the project review were included in the 2020 tails de-conversion cost forecast used to estimate the European tails provision.
-Until commissioning is complete and operations commence, the total capital cost and estimated operating costs remain a key estimate within the European tails provision valuation, similarly any increase in the TMF operating cost would increase the current and future European tails provision.
+As detailed on page 8 of the annual report, TMF commissioning commenced in 2020, and has encountered challenges to date.
+The forecast commissioning date of the TMF facility is now during 2022 (2020: 2021).
+Until commissioning is complete and operations commence, the estimated throughput and operating costs are uncertain, and these therefore represent key estimates within the European tails provision valuation.
+Our key audit matter is focused to the throughput assumption, as the provision is most sensitive to changes in this assumption.
+This is based on nameplate capacity of the facility provided by the entity who sold the plans to Urenco.

-The other key management estimates in valuing this long term European tails provision are macroeconomic assumptions (inflation and discount rate) to recognise the provision at a present value cost; and the determination of the final tails disposal and transport costs.
-During 2020, the European tails provisions continued to reflect changes in tails disposal routes related to an optimisation of tails management operations across the Group and the impact of the reduction in higher assay tails associated with the enrichment services contracts.
+The other key management estimates in valuing this long term European tail provision are macroeconomic assumptions, being the inflation and discount rate applied to recognise the provision at a present value cost, and the determination of the final tails disposal and transport costs.
+During 2021, the European tails provisions continued to reflect changes in tails disposal routes related to an optimisation of tails management operations across the Group and the impact of the reduction in higher assay tails associated with the enrichment services contracts.